Kennel-Linux/KLV-Airedale-XLibre-CE/README.md

 ---

+> To run the OS without unpacking the ISO

 - script "iso_grubconfig" which will create boot lines for "grub.cfg" in a file named "iso_grub_config.txt"
 - run the script in the location where the ISO is located.